About Arquetopia Foundation

 asumrad2018a

 Founded by Mexican visual artist and curator Francisco Guevara and north American classical musician Chris Davis, our small nonprofit arts foundation was born in the vibrant, majestic city of Puebla, Mexico in 2009.
 Having initially functioned as an educational art center for inner-city youth, Arquetopia soon expanded its focus to offer international artist residency programs in under a year and then opened its second professional residency space in the historic city of Oaxaca, Mexico in 2011.
 Arquetopia has since grown to offer the premier artist residency programs of Mexico and Latin America, with extensive collaborative networks in central and southern Mexico and Peru, with Arquetopia’s third professional residency space having launched in spectacular Cusco, Peru in early 2018.
-Arquetopia is soon set to open its fourth professional residency space and art history research center in stunning Naples, Italy in 2022.
+Arquetopia opened its fourth professional residency space and art history research center in stunning Naples, Italy in 2022.
 We are very honored that many of our Artists-in-Residence have returned for residencies at Arquetopia multiple times.

 Arquetopia Foundation is an entirely independent, self-sustaining, officially registered Mexican and Peruvian nonprofit organization of artist-run professional spaces that receives zero external funding.
 Arquetopia is strictly unaffiliated with any political, religious, war industrial or weapon-building entities.